-56. Our Company has entered into related party transactions in the past and may continue to enter into related party transactions in the future, which may potentially involve conflicts of interest with the equity shareholders.
+57. Our Company has entered into related party transactions in the past and may continue to enter into related party transactions in the future, which may potentially involve conflicts of interest with the equity shareholders.

-Our Company have entered into certain related party transactions with our Promoters, members of the promoter group, Directors and our Group Company in the past which are in compliance with applicable provisions of Companies Act, 2013 and all other applicable laws.
-For details, please see "ANNEXURE - XXIX: Restated Statement of Related Party Disclosures Restated Statement of Related Party Disclosures of Restated Financial Statements" under the chapter titled "Restated Financial Statements" beginning on page 187 of this Draft Red Herring Prospectus.
-While our Company believes that all such transactions have been conducted on the arm's length basis, there can be no assurance that it could not have been achieved on more favourable terms had such transactions not been entered into with unrelated parties.
+Our Company have entered into certain related party transactions with our Promoters, members of the promoter group, Directors and our Group Companies in the past which are in compliance with applicable provisions of Companies Act, 2013 and all other applicable laws.
+While our Company believes that all such transactions have been conducted on arm's length basis, there can be no assurance that it could not have been achieved on more favourable terms and that such transactions have not been entered into with unrelated parties.
 Further, it is likely that we may enter into related party transactions in the future and such transactions may potentially involve conflicts of interest.
 In terms of the Companies Act, 2013 and SEBI LODR Regulations, we are required to adhere to various compliance requirements such as obtaining prior approvals from our Audit Committee, Board and Shareholders for certain party transactions and our undertakes that such related party transactions shall not be done against the interests of the Company and its shareholders as prescribed in the SEBI LODR Regulations.
 There can be no assurance that such transactions, individually or in the aggregate, will not have an adverse effect on our financial condition and results of operations.

-57. We may not be fully insured for all losses we may incur.
+58. We may not be fully insured for all losses we may incur.